Dr. Melissa Etheridge

 Dr. Fick joined Front Range Mobile Surgical Specialists in January 2014 and is happy to offer mobile surgical services to hospitals along the Front Range.
 Her passion is orthopedics, including fracture repair, TPLO, and arthroscopy, but she also brings a wide variety of soft tissue and neurologic surgical experience to the table.
 She understands the importance of developing great working relationships with referring veterinarians, and strives to achieve great client service and communication.

-Dr. Fick lives in Erie, CO with her husband, German Shepherd, and two cats.
+Dr. Fick lives in Boulder, CO with her husband, German Shepherd, and two cats.
 In her spare time she enjoys skiing, hiking, and running.

 Dr. Rachel Lauria